Skip to main content

 Frozen pizza: You can simply make your own by picking up pre-made pizza crust (usually found in the section where canned tomatoes are sold) or create your own individual pizza by either using pita bread or 8-inch whole grain tortilla shells for the "crust."
 Top your crust with all your favorite toppings, then bake in a pre-heated oven of 425 degrees F for 8 minutes.

-Canned goods: Canned fruits and vegetables are typical stables in our pantry.
+Canned goods: Canned fruits and vegetables are typical staples in our pantry.
 If they are limited in your grocery store, think fresh choices.
 These are easy and nutritious choices to have with all meals and snacks.
 Fruits are an easy grab and go for a snack.
 Slices of tomatoes, lettuce and onions can go on sandwiches and you can have a side of cooked zucchini, broccoli or cauliflower with your main dish.
 You can also freeze or can your fresh produce.
 Blanching fruit or vegetables before freezing will help preserve, texture, color and nutrients.
 You can visit eatright.org and search how to blanch your produce for instructions.

 Related articles